 - Intelligence challenges: hidden agendas in the secret stateIntelligence processes were introduced for the State to gain advantage over its adversaries.
 But states have hidden agendas, including against their own people.

-The artwork on these posts is from Death Valley, in the USA.
+The landscapes on these posts are from Death Valley (USA) and Florence (Italy).
 The photographs are by Adrian Cowderoy, using a Bronica GS-1.